-The amortization period is set by statute, and was modified under the Meet and Confer.
+The amortization period is set by statute, and was modified under the Amended and Restated Meet & Confer Agreement.
 The contribution rate and liabilities are computed using the Entry Age Normal actuarial cost method.
 The employer contribution rate is the sum of two pieces: the employer normal cost rate and the amortization rate.
 The normal cost rate is determined as a percent of pay.
 The amortization rate is determined as a level percent of pay.
-It is the amount required to amortize the unfunded actuarial accrued liability over a closed period (29 years as of July 1, 2010).
+It is the amount required to amortize the unfunded actuarial accrued liability over an open 30-year period.
 The amortization rate is adjusted for the one-year deferral in contribution rates.
+The amortization period will remain open until the actual employer contribution rate is equal to the actuarially determined employer contribution rate.